 You open the mailbox.
 There's a letter from Charlotte-Mecklenburg Schools.
 Your child's school assignment just changed.

-If you live in south Charlotte — anywhere near Ballantyne, Rea Farms, Dilworth, or the Park Road corridor — this isn't some far-off possibility.
+If you live in south Charlotte, anywhere near Ballantyne, Rea Farms, Dilworth, or the Park Road corridor, this isn't some far-off possibility.
 It's happening right now.
 Two brand-new schools are opening this fall, and about a thousand students are moving to them.
-Your child might be one of them.
-Your home's value might shift because of it.
+Your child might be one of them, and your home's value could move with the boundary line.

 Here's what we know, what it means for your family, and exactly what to do before August.